sixtead/JavaDec2017Homework/README.md

 Parses mp3 files from chrome and firefox.
 Can be launched via `grade parseMp3 -Dpath="c:\mp3"` or `gradle parseMp3`.

 No test for these two.

+## Hackerrank

+Screenshot of hackerrank progress is located in the root of this repository.
+Source code for "Ceacking the coding interview" is located in this repository: https://github.com/sixtead/cracking_the_coding_interview